koaning/subspacy/README.md

-# spacy-bpemb
+# subspacy

-BPEmb embeddings for spaCy
+Subword tricks for spaCy.